3 key takeaways

 Your problem isn’t that you have too many jobs—it’s that you feel like you don’t have enough to fill out one page (let alone a second page).
 Keep in mind that your work history can include less traditional opportunities like internships, freelance work, contract work, short term jobs, and seasonal or temporary employment.

 Ready to pull your resume together?
-Start by getting all of your employment history down on paper—your past employers, job titles, and responsibilities.
+At Teal, we recommend starting by getting all of your employment history down on paper—your past employers, job titles, and responsibilities.
 Here’s a guide on how to find your work history to get you rolling.

 When you write everything down in a “base resume,” it becomes a reliable resource to return to as you create a tailored resume for each position.
 You can select relevant pieces rather than starting from scratch every time.